CUNEIFORM BONES ANATOMY

 Location

-• Situated in the medial part of the tarsus
+• Situated in the medial part of your tarsus

 • Positioned between the navicular bone posteriorly and the first three metatarsals anteriorly